 The price for car rentals in New Zealand can actually be quite cheap if you book in advance.

-And it is no secret that, as the supply of cars lowers with time, the prices will skyrocket.
+And it is no secret that, as the supply of cars decreses with time, the prices will skyrocket.

-Book your car as much in advance as possible, especially if you are planning to travel in high season (December to February).
+Book your car as far in advance as possible, especially if you are planning to travel during the high season (December to February).
 During these months the rates will only go up with time and never down.

-PRO TIP 1: to further reduce your cost, you can buy most of the things in advance, because they will probably cost a small fortune in New Zealand (keep in mind that this is a distant country that needs to import a lot of things and the transportation is expensive).
+PRO TIP 1: To further reduce your cost, you can buy these things in advance, because they will probably cost a small fortune in New Zealand (keep in mind that this is a distant country that needs to import a lot of things and the transportation costs are expensive).

-Make sure to buy these from your home country:
+Make sure to buy these in your home country: